Kirti-1902/Student-portal-/README.md

 >
 >If you find any bug or added new feature feel free to send a pull request.<br>
 >
->If you have any suggestions feel free create issues.
+>If you have any suggestions feel free to create issues.

 # Feature of Student Management System
 - User authentication and authorization